-The Company issued 110,000 shares of common stock to an executive of AlleCure in exchange for notes receivable, in the amounts of \$1.2 million during the year ended December 31, 2000 and \$750,000 during the year ended December 31, 2001.
+The Company issued 110,000 shares of common stock to an executive of AlleCure in exchange for notes receivable, in the amounts of \$1.2 million during the year ended December 31, 2001.
 The notes bore interest at fixed rates and were payable in five years.
 The notes were pre-payable at the option of the debtor.
 The notes were collateralized by the underlying common stock.
 The executive had no further obligation to the Company under the terms of the stock purchase.
 During the first quarter of 2003, the executive was terminated by the Company (See Note 12-Commitments and Contingencies - Severance Agreements).
 The note-for-stock transactions have been accounted for as in-substance stock option grants to an employee.
 The in-substance stock option grants had no intrinsic value as of the transaction dates.
-The pre-payment feature of the notes resulted in the exercise price of the in-substance stock option being unknown until the notes were paid in full.
+The pre-payment feature of the notes sere sculted in the exercise price of the in-substance stock option being unknown until the notes were paid in full.
 Accordingly, the Company was required to measure the intrinsic value of the in-substance stock options on the balance sheet date of each financial reporting period.
 During 2001, the Company recorded approximately \$815,000 of stock-based compensation expense, which was included in general and administrative expense, relating to the in-substance stock options.
-This amount was reversed in 2002 because the in-substance stock options had no intrinsic value as of December 31, 2002.
-There was no stock-based compensation expense recorded for the in-substance options in 2003 because they had no intrinsic value as of December 31, 2003.
-The Company recorded approximately \$17,000 of stock-based compensation expense relating to the in-substance stock options during the year ended December 31, 2004, which represented the intrinsic value of the in-substance options at year end.
-This amount was reversed in 2005 because the in-substance stock options had no intrinsic value as of December 31, 2005.
+This amount was reversed in 2002 because the in-substance stock options and no intrinsic value as of December 31, 2004, which represented the intrinsic value of the in-substance options during the year ended December 31, 2004.
+Which represented the intrinsic value of the in-substance options at year end.
+This amount was reversed in 2005 because the in-substance stock options share so of December 31, 2005.
 In September and October 2005, the principal and interest totaling \$1.6 million on the notes issued in exchange for approximately 78,000 of the 110,000 shares of common stock issued became due and payable.
-The Company pursued collection and, in January 2006, the debtor tendered 143,949 shares as full repayment of the notes in default and the note issued in exchange for 32,000 shares which would become due in April 2006.
-These shares were valued at \$2.6 million on January 31, 2006 and represented principal and interest due through that date on all notes outstanding.
-The Company received and cancelled 143,949 shares on January 31, 2006.
+The Company pursued collection and, in January 2006, the debtor tendered 143,949 shares as full repayment